Spilling The Beans . . . About Beans

 What's wrong with beans?

-First and foremost: Beans are really hard to digest.
-Unlike many foods which contain mostly one of the three macro-nutrients (Fats, Carbs, Protein), beans are balanced, containing a fair amount of each.
+Beans are really hard to digest.
+Unlike many foods which contain mostly one of the three macro-nutrients (fats, carbs, protein), beans are balanced (and not in a good way), containing a fair amount of each.
 To complicate things, the carbohydrate in beans is in part in the form of starch.